surfliner/surfliner-mirror/lark/README.md

 bundle install
 ```
 [racksh](https://github.com/sickill/racksh) is a console for Rack based ruby web applications.
-We use it to Lark's environment for Sinatra.
-It loads Lar's environment like a Rack web server,
+We use it to load Lark's environment for Sinatra.
+It loads Lark's environment like a Rack web server,
 but instead of running the app it starts an irb session.
 Additionally, it exposes $rack variable
 which allows us to make simulated HTTP requests to our app.